 The Fund's Regulations state that the Pension Board shall have an actuarial valuation made of the Fund at least once every three years by the Consulting Actuary.
-The practice of the Pension Board has been to carry out an actuarial valuation every two years using the Open Group Aggregate Method.
+The practice of the Pension Board has been to carry out an actuarial valuation every two years.
 The primary purpose of the actuarial valuation is to determine whether the current and estimated future assets of the Fund will be sufficient to meet its liabilities.